ASebFoy/SMTP-Email-Encryption-and-Spoofing/README.md

 - Enforce strict PGP key verification policies in email clients.
 - Monitor and filter SMTP traffic for spoofing attempts.
 - Educate users that encryption does not guarantee the identity of the sender.

-## How to Follow the Demo
-1. View the screenshots in the `/screenshots` folder in numeric order.
-2. The `/keys` folder contains public keys used for encryption.
-3. The `/scripts` folder contains the `spoof_email.py` script used in the final spoofing step.

 ## Disclaimer
 This project is intended for educational purposes only.
 All individuals, domains, and keys are fictional.
 No real systems, accounts, or data were accessed.
 Do not attempt this outside of a controlled lab environment with explicit permission.